Trafficking in Cannabis

 Law Enforcement Sting Operations in Marijuana Trafficking Cases

-In order to find marijuana grow house and cannabis trafficking operations in Florida, law enforcement officers are using more creative investigation techniques.
+In order to find marijuana grow houses and cannabis trafficking operations in Florida, law enforcement officers are using more creative investigation techniques.
 Many of these marijuana sting operations in Florida are elaborate.

 After law enforcement officers in Florida develop “leads” on individuals suspected of operating a grow house or trafficking in marijuana, the police begin surveillance until they can gather enough evidence for a search warrant or an arrest warrant.

-One of the most common sting operations being used now by law enforcement involve using undercover officers and confidential informants to infiltrate marijuana hydroponic stores or pose as on-line hydroponic merchants.
+One of the most common sting operations being used now by law enforcement involves using undercover officers and confidential informants to infiltrate marijuana hydroponic stores or pose as online hydroponic merchants.
 The officers then follow the customers home.

 In many of the cases, law enforcement officers in Florida attempt a “knock and talk” without a warrant by swarming a suspect’s house for the purpose of gaining “voluntary consent” to search the home.

-Whatever techniques used in your case, contact an criminal defense lawyer in Tampa to discuss defenses that can be used to fight your trafficking in cannabis case, including motions to dismiss, or motions to suppress.
+Whatever techniques are used in your case, contact a criminal defense lawyer in Tampa to discuss defenses that can be used to fight your trafficking in cannabis case, including motions to dismiss, or motions to suppress.

-At the Sammis Law Firm, in Tampa, FL, we have a proven track record in defending individuals charged with possession, cultivation, and trafficking marijuana cases.
+At Sammis Law Firm, in Tampa, FL, we defend individuals charged with possession, cultivation, and trafficking marijuana cases.